1. Planning an inclusive recruitment process

 Include the name, telephone number and email address of an officer who can answer questions about the role and respond to any requests for reasonable adjustments.

-Invite inquiries about the role via the National Relay (NRS) for candidates who are hard of hearing or Deaf.
+Invite inquiries about the role via the National Relay Service (NRS) for candidates who are hard of hearing or Deaf.

 Focus, policies and actions